Saqqawists: Membership and support

 The Saqqawists saw widespread support among Afghanistan's Tajik population.
 The Saqqawist attack on Kabul in January 1929 was supported by the religious establishment as a way to reverse Amanullah's reforms.
 However, Habibullāh Kalakāni "did not have the caliber to serve as the head of the state" and lost conservative support once in power.
 On 14 April 1929, Fayz Muhammad estimated the Saqqawists to number 20,000.

 Ideology

 Kalakani declared himself to be a "defender of Islam", denouncing opponents as kuffar.
-The Saqqawists also had some support amongst Muslim conservatives.
+The Saqqawists also had some support amongst Islamists.

 International relations

-Despite taking control of Kabul, The Saqqawist government of Afghanistan was unable to obtain any diplomatic recognition.
+Despite taking control of Kabul, the Saqqawist government of Afghanistan was unable to obtain any diplomatic recognition.
 Nonetheless, the Saqqawists allied themselves with the Basmachi movement, allowing them to operate in Northern Afghanistan, and revoking the "Pact of Neutrality and Non-Aggression" that Afghanistan had signed with the Soviet Union following the end of the Urtatagai conflict, which obligated Afghanistan to restrain Basmachi border raids.